IN FOCUS LECTURE SERIES

 Website: www.anniegrossinger.com

-Sunday, Feb 9, 3 - 4:30 pm - Watch Lecture
+Sunday, Apr.
+27, 3 - 4:30 pm - Zoom Link to Watch Lecture

 Gunjan Chawla Kumar is an American-Indian artist living and working in Chicago.
 Kumar was born in Punjab, India in 1980, and moved to the United States in 2011.
 She is a materialist and works widely with various pigments and textiles from around the world, as she has spent many years traveling through India and other countries in South Asia, observing age-old practices in textiles and indigenous arts.
 Her interest in archeology, particularly prehistoric cave paintings and related schools of art that she has been researching for many years, play an important role in carving her process and ideology.